Task-Driven Dictionary Learning: Experimental Validation

 We apply the Floyd-Steinberg algorithm implemented in the LASIP Matlab toolbox\footnote{\url{http://www.cs.tut.fi/~lasip/}} to the grayscale continuous-tone images in order to build our training/validation/testing set.
 We extract all pairs of patches from the original/halftoned images in the training set, which provides us with a database of approximately $9$ millions of patches.
 We then use the ``signal regression'' formulation of Eq.~(\ref{eq:regression}) to learn a dictionary~$\D$ and model parameters~$\W$, by performing two passes of our algorithm over the $9$ million training pairs.

 At this point, we have learned how to restore a small patch from an image, but not yet how to restore a full image.
 Following other patch-based approaches to image restoration~\cite{elad}, we extract from a test image all patches including overlaps, and restore each patch \emph{independently} so that we get different estimates for each pixel (one estimate for each patch the pixel belongs to).
-The estimates are then averaged to reconstruct the full image.
-Estimating each patch independently and then averaging the estimates is of course not optimal, but it gives very good results in many image restoration tasks~(see, e.g., \cite{elad,mairal8}).
+These estimates are then averaged to reconstruct the full image, which has proven to give very good results in many image restoration tasks~(see, e.g., \cite{elad,mairal8}).
 The final image is then post-processed using the denoising algorithm of~\citet{mairal8} to remove possible artefacts.

-To evaluate our method quantitatively, we measure how well it reconstructs the continuous-tone images of the test set from the halftoned ones.
-To reduce a bit the number of hyperparameters of our model, we have made a few arbitrary choices: We also use the Lasso formulation for encoding the signals---that is, we set $\lambda_2=0$.
+We then measure how well it reconstructs the continuous-tone images from the halftoned ones in the test set.
+To reduce the number of hyperparameters, we have made a few arbitrary choices: We first use the Lasso formulation for encoding the signals---that is, we set $\lambda_2=0$.
 With millions of training samples, our model is unlikely to overfit and the regularization parameter~$\nu$ is set to $0$ as well.
-The remaining free parameters of our approach are the size~$m$ of the patches, the size~$p$ of the dictionary and the regularization parameter~$\lambda_1$.
-We have optimized these parameters by measuring the mean-squared error reconstruction on the validation set.
+The remaining free parameters are the size~$m$ of the patches, the size~$p$ of the dictionary and the regularization parameter~$\lambda_1$.
+These parameters are selected by minimizing the mean-squared error reconstruction on the validation set.
 We have tried patches of size $m=l \times l$, with $l \in \{6,8,10,12,14,16\}$, dictionaries of sizes $p=100$, $250$ and $500$ , and determined $\lambda_1$ by first trying values on the logarithmic scale $10^i$, $i=-3,2$, then refining this parameter on the scale $0.1,0.2,0.3,\ldots,1.0$.
 The best parameters found are $m=10 \times 10$, $p=500$ and $\lambda_1=0.6$.
 Since the test procedure is slightly different from the training one (the test includes an averaging step to restore a full image whereas the training one does not), we have refined the value of $\lambda_1$, trying different values one an additive scale $\{0.4,0.45,\ldots,0.75,0.8\}$, and selected the value $\lambda_1=0.55$, which has given the best result on the validation set.